relessawy/bpa-workshop-guide/form-modelling-v2.md

 - Provide the following input
   - Form: Leave empty, this will be auto populated
   - Package: Leave default value
-  - Keep the Business PProcess radio box selected
+  - Keep the Business Process radio box selected
   - Select Process: select **OrderAsset** from the drop down list
   - Select Form: select **Task Form for Request Offer**
   - Click the **+Ok** button